ChrstphrHll/npc_gen/students/Myddin Hastos.md

 ---
 ### Description
 - 2nd year Half-Elf Rouge in Elkenval
-- wavy auburn hair that's parted to the left, Brown eyes, and Dark Brown skin
+- short straight brunette hair that's wild, Brown eyes, and Dark Brown skin
 - Is Challenging and Disorganized, and has Patience as their ideal

 ### Organizations